lsst-dm/dmtn-234/index.rst

 Each of these requests should be authenticated and authorized as the user, so that the underlying services do not need to perform separate authorization checks.
 Instead, the same authentication service that is interposed for user requests should also be interposed to perform access control for each subrequest.
-This, in turn, implies that services should be able to obtain user tokens that they can use to make subrequests.
+This, in turn, implies that services should be able to obtain tokens that they can use to make subrequests.

-This token, however, should not be the token that the user used to authenticate the initial request, since that token will often have all the scopes that a user has and would be able to perform far more actions than the service should be able to perform on behalf of the user.
+These tokens, however, should not be the same as the token that the user used to authenticate the initial request, since that token will often have all the scopes that a user has and would be able to perform far more actions than the service should be able to perform on behalf of the user.
 For example, the Portal Aspect should not be able to create a notebook as the user in the Notebook Aspect.
-The user's token may also have a long expiration time or may not expire at all, whereas the service only needs a token for long enough to satisfy the user's request.
+The user's original token (session or user) may also have a long expiration time or may not expire at all, whereas the service only needs a token for long enough to satisfy the user's request.

 Services therefore have a mechanism to request delegated tokens.
+These come in two types: internal tokens and notebook tokens.

-If a server is so configured, the authentication system will issue an internal token for that service (or reuse an existing one if appropriate), limited in scope to only the permissions that service needs and with an expiration time set.
+If a server is so configured, the authentication system will issue a new internal or notebook token for that service (or reuse an existing one if appropriate).
+For internal tokens, this will be limited in scope to only the permissions that service needs and with an expiration time set.
-The service will receive this token as part of the request, in an HTTP header, and can then use the token to make subsequent subrequests required to respond to the user's request.
+The service will receive this new token as part of the request, in an HTTP header, and can then use the token to make subsequent subrequests required to respond to the user's request.

 As a special case, the Notebook Aspect of the Science Platform is intended as a general-purpose computing platform for the user and should have all of the same access that the user themselves have.
-The Notebook Aspect will therefore request a delegated token of a special type that has all of the same scopes as the user does at the time of access, but may have a lifetime limited to the lifetim of the user's notebook server.
+The Notebook Aspect (and only it) will therefore get a notebook token rather than an internal token.
+This is a special case of an internal token that has all of the same scopes as the user's original session token, and is associated with the user's notebook server.
+It may have a lifetime limited to the lifetim of the user's notebook server.

 ``Authorization`` headers used for token authentication should be (but are not yet) filtered out of the request so that they are not passed down to the underlying Science Platform service.
 Otherwise, a service could recover the user's original token from the HTTP headers of the request.

+.. _service-auth:

 Service-to-service authentication
 ---------------------------------